-drafting of democratic constitutions; Declarations of the choice of Provisional Governments by the Constituent Assemblies;
+drafting of democratic constitutions, Declarations, and choice of Provisional Governments by the Constituent Assemblies:

-relations of the Commission with the Security Council;

-economic aspects of the Commission's work;

-the arrangements for the City of Jerusalem;

-precedents concerning the creation of an international force;

-allocation and liquidation of assets,
+relations of the Commission with the Security Council; economic aspects of the Commission's work; the arrangements for the City of Jerusalem; precedents converning the creation of an international force; and allocation and liquidation of assets.

-6. Significant Dates in Connection with the Implementation of the Assembly's Resolution
+6. Significant Dates in Connection With the Implementation of the Assembly's Resolution

-In connection with the Assembly's $\underline{\text{resolution}}$ the following dates are particularly significant:
+In connection with the Assembly's resolution the Commission has noted that the following dates are particularly significant:

-I February 1948: The resolution (paragraph 2, Section A, Part J) recommends that the Mandatory Power "Shall use its best endeavors" to ensure the evacuation net later than this date of an area situated in the territory of the Jewish State, including a seaport and hinterland, adequate to provide facilities for substantial immigration.
+I February 1948: The resolution (paragraph 2, Section A, Part I) recommends that the Mandatory Power "Shall use its best endeavors" to ensure the evacuation not later than this date of an area situated in the territory of the Jewish State, including a seaport and hinterland, adequate to provide facilities for substantial immigration.

-1 April 1948: By this date the Commission, following consultation with democratic parties and other public organizations, shall have selected and established in the Arab and Jewish States Provisional Councils of Government, or failing to have established them in either of the two States, or finding that they cannot carry out their functions, the Commission must communicate this fact to the Security Council.
-(Paragraph 4, Section B, Part I of the resolution.)
-The text of the relevant provision of paragraph 4 reads as follows:
+LApril 1948: By this date the Commission, following consultation with democratic parties and other public organizations, shall have selected and established in the Arab and Jowish States Provisional Councils of Government, or failing to have established them in either of the two States, or finding that they cannot carry out their functions, the Commission must communicate this fact to the Security Council

-"If by 1 April 1948 a Provisional Council of Government cannot be selected for either of the States, or, if selected, cannot carry out its functions, the Commission shall communicate that fact to the Security Council for such action with respect to that State as the Security Council may deem proper, and to the Secretary-General for communication to the Members of the United Nations."
+"for such action with respect to that State as the Security Council may deem proper, and to the Secretary General for communication to the Members of the United Nations."
+(Paragraph 4, Section B, Part I of the resolution) the same the same in the same

-By this same date, if the Provisional Councils of Government have not entered into the Undertaking with respect to Economic Union and Transit, "the undertaking shall be put into force by the Commission".
+By this same date, if the Provisional Councils of Government have not entered into the Undertaking with respecta to Economic Union and Transit, "the Undertaking shall be put into force by the Commission".
 (Paragraph 1, Section D, Part I of the resolution.)
 29 April 1948: Ultimate date for approval by the Trusteeship Council of the detailed statute for the City of Jerusalem.
-(Section C of Part III of the resolution .)
+(Section C of Part III of the resolution.)
+Property of the

-1 August 1948: Ultimate date for termination of the Mandate and for the complete withdrawal from Palestine of the armed forces of the Mandatory Power.
-(Paragraphs 1 and 2, Section A, Part I of the resolution.)
+1 August 1948: Vitimate date for termination of the Mandate and for the complete withdrawal from Palestine of the armed forces of the Mandatory Power, (Paragraphs 1 and 2, Section A, Part I of the resolution,) - partition of the third of the first

-Note: The date of 15 May 1948 has been officially communicated to the Government as the ultimate date on which the Mandatory Power will terminate the Mandate and transfer administrative authority in Palestine to the Commission.
+Note: The date of 15 May 1948 has been officially communicated to the Commission by the representative of the Government of the United Kingdom as the ultimate date on which the Mandatory Power contemplates terminating the Mandate.

-1 October 1948: Ultimate date for the establishment of independent Arab and Jewish States and the Special International Regime for the City of Jerusalem
+I October 1948: Ultimate date for the establishment of independent Argb and Jewish States and the Special International Regime for the City of Jerusalem.
 (Paragraph 3, Section A, Part I of the resolution.)